FridayCandour/FridayCandour/README.md

 - **[JetPath](https://github.com/Codedynasty-dev/JetPath)**
   _Accelerating server-side development with minimalist power._
   JetPath is simplicity and blazingly speed for server-side applications— Built for Node, Deno, and Bun.js. it makes server-side coding fast and fun.
-Ready to speed up your backend?
-Let’s make it happen!

 <br>
 <br>